 5.1.
 Population growth, socio-economic profile and the economy are important factors which shape the approach to infrastructure planning.
 It is recognised that these factors can change over time.
-Further contextual information can be found in the annual Authority's Monitoring Report (AMR).
+Further contextual information can be found in the annual Authority's Monitoring Report (AMR) (see Source B for further information).